 And once a German is your friend, he or she is loyal and available.
 In America, we tend to use money as the only currency, but when we tried to pay a neighbor to feed our cat while we took vacation, they would not accept it period!
 That is just something a neighbor does for another neighbor.

 With a little help from our kids

 We were recently invited to join a few families (through our children, of course) for a Friday evening get-together at the local beer garden.
 As I sat around the large table of happy, laughing adults—the kids had their own space upstairs—I couldn’t help but feel somewhat envious of their obviously easy and long-time friendships.
-When we first left America, before moving to Germany, my husband and I both longed to make more friends.
+When we first left America, before moving to Germany, my husband and I both longed to make more friends (and avoid losing our friends back home).
 We tried to develop friendships with people wherever we lived, but everyone always seemed so busy.
 Here, time with family and friends is a large part of the culture.
 I find that my new German friends are very patient with me as I struggle with the language.
 Plus, our kids love correcting us!